fisher-alice/johnny-five-wiki/Led.Matrix.md

     "00000000"
   ];

-  // Draw a heart to the specified device matrix.draw(0, heart);
+  // Draw a heart to device 1
+  matrix.draw(1, heart);

   // Draw a heart to all devices matrix.draw(heart);